Familiarize yourself with the elements of your roof and the language of roofing.

 around the edges, and a second layer of cement.

-For a larger defect in a built-up roof, the process is more difficult.
+For a larger defect in a built-up roof, the procedure is more difficult.

-You need to cut out a square of roofing material containing the defect.
+Cut out a square of roofing material containing the defect.
+Cut out the

-Cut out the area one layer at a time, with each deeper square smaller than
+area one layer at a time, with each deeper square smaller than the one

-the one above.
-Then cut new squares of felt to fit and put them in place,
+above.
+Then cut new squares of felt to fit and put them in place, starting

-starting with a layer of cement and alternating cement and felt until you
+with a layer of cement and alternating cement and felt until you have replaced

-have replaced each layer.
-Drive nails around the perimeter of the top patch;
+each layer.
+Drive nails around the perimeter of the top patch; then apply

-then apply another layer of cement, another larger piece of felt to cover
+another layer of cement, another larger piece of felt to cover the whole

 Small holes in tin or galvanized steel roofs can be patched with a spot